The consultation closes at 11:59pm on 2 October 2026.

 Two actions matter most right now

-If you oppose the ban, the two most important steps are to respond to the consultation and write to your MP.
+If you oppose disproportionate restrictions, the two most important steps are to respond to the consultation and write to your MP.

 Respond to the consultation